snaileny/simple-clock/README.md

 # simple-clock
-A simple webpage with a clock made with JavaScript, HTML and CSS.
+A simple clock made with JavaScript, HTML and CSS.